ebuchman/blog/content/posts/bills-intro.md

 ---
-title: "Polarities of Exchange: Introduction"
+title: "Polarities of Exchange"
 date: 2025-12-30
 draft: false
-description: "A series on the history of capitalism told through the lens of its primary instrument, the bill of exchange."
+description: "An overview of the history of banking told through the lens of its primary instrument, the bill of exchange."
 ---